‘I thought it was crazy, but I got the job,’ Raptor PR’s Clara Vazquez explains her PR game plan

 “I was able to do a couple of internships in different sectors, which was really insightful.
 I got to understand the day-to-day tasks, how things work and talk to people who are quite senior in PR.”

-The internships — some of which were held at The Beautiful Truth and ICR Consilium — made her confident that a career in PR was in her future, and spurred Vazquez to start her job hunt.
+The internships — at The Beautiful Truth and ICR Consilium — made her certain that PR was for her.

 Yet, she did not rush.